solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

 -   `simulate()`: Executes the previously saved actions during the `build` step.
 This function's execution depends on the successful execution of the `build` function.

     This function can be overridden at the governance-specific contract or the proposal-specific contract, depending on the type of proposal.
 For example, the Governor Bravo type overrides this function at the governance-specific contract, while the Timelock type overrides it at the proposal-specific contract.
-Take a look at the Governor Bravo type example.
-In this example, the proposer address proposes the proposal to the governance contract.
+In the Governor Bravo example, the proposer address proposes the proposal to the governance contract.
 It first transfers and delegates governance tokens that meet the minimum proposal threshold and quorum votes to itself.
-Then it registers the proposal, rolls the proposal to the Active state so that voting can begin, votes yes to the proposal, rolls to the block where the voting period has ended, and now the proposal is in the Succeeded state.
+Then it registers the proposal, rolls the proposal to the Active state so that voting can begin, votes yes to the proposal, rolls to the block where the voting period has ended, putting the proposal in the Succeeded state.
 Then it queues the proposal in the governance Timelock contract, warps to the end of the timelock delay period, and finally executes the proposal, thus simulating the complete proposal on the local fork.

     ```solidity
     function simulate() public override {